“I am not what has happened to me. I am what I choose to become." Carl Jung

 Couples counseling can be tricky as we aren't just dealing with the obvious areas of disagreement.
 We're also working with patterns of thinking and behaving coming from each person's childhood.
 If a partner tends to feel sensitive to rejection due to frequently experiencing this as a child, he or she may well interpret something the partner did as rejecting when it was not.
 Attachment experiences with parents and others can be explored because they can strongly influence one's ability to function well andmaintain friendships and relationships down the line.

 We'll explore communication as it is a major contributor to and perpetuator of partner disagreements, hurt and anger.
 You can learn what is really going on during your arguments, how to self-soothe and how to turn these situations around.

 Individual characteristics, both experientially and biologically-based, are examined to see how these partner qualities interact, how they contribute to the health, both good and bad, of a relationship, and what shifts in thought and deeds could lead to the development of a

 Sharing information and resources with my clients is an important part of the therapy process.
 I am excited to share some of this information here with you virtually.
 Feel free to take a look at some of my most popular articles to learn more about mental health issues and treatments.

 Dr. Simone Ravicz

 Contact Dr. Simone Ravicz

-I love helping my patients develop the tools they need to more easily anticipate obstacles, skillfully modify unhealthy and unhelpful thinking and bad habits, cope with and gain from both life's challenges and "failures", integrate mindfulness into life and relish life's pleasures.
+I love helping my patients develop the tools they need to more easily anticipate obstacles, skillfully modify unhealthy and unhelpful thinking and bad habits, cope with and gain from life's challenges and "failures", integrate mindfulness into life and relationships and relish life's pleasures.
 Please contact me if you would like more information or if you have any questions.

 76565 S. La Mirada Rd